ghc-proposals/ghc-proposals/README.rst

    * `Table of stages`_
    * `≡ List of proposals under discussion <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+no%3Alabel>`__

+   A) **Sub-Stage:** Withdrawal.
+      (No label.)
+      **Responsibility for next action:** author.

       If the author understands that the Proposal is either unreadable, fully inconsistent with the Haskell language, or unimplementable, they may withdraw the Proposal at any time by closing the Pull Request.

-3. **Stage:** Making decision to move forward.
+   B) **Sub-Stage:** Submitting or Resubmitting to committee.
       (No label.)
       **Responsibility for next action:** author.

       *Note: The Reviewing process does NOT start automatically when the discussion ends.*

       At some point, the proposal author wishes to start a review process of the proposal by the committee.

       Then the author MUST explicitly ask in comments the committee secretary to bring the proposal before the committee for review (and to appoint a shepherd for it).
       This moves the proposal to **Shepherd appointment** stage.

       * `How to bring a proposal before the committee <#how-to-bring-a-proposal-before-the-committee>`__
       * `Who is the committee? <#who-is-the-committee>`__
-   * `Table of stages`_

       If the proposal has a label "Needs revision" and it has this label not too long, then the author could instead Resubmit the proposal directly to its Shepherd.
       They push the proposal to **Shepherd review** or to **Committee discussion** stage.

 .. _shepherd-appointment:

-4. **Stage:** Shepherd appointment.
+3. **Stage:** Shepherd appointment.
    (No label.)
    **Responsibility for next action:** committee secretary.
    **Timescale**: a few days.